New to Telerik Test Studio? Download free 30-day trial

 In certain situations the storage database can get corrupted and cannot be updated with the latest changes of your test lists.
 This can lead to execution of outdated test lists or even inability to execute a test list due to missing test files.

-In such cases you should drop the MongoDB database, which will force Test Studio to newly upload the project files to the storage by the next scheduled job.
+In such cases you need to drop the MongoDB database, which will force Test Studio to newly upload the project files to the storage for the next scheduled job.

 Dropping the whole MongoDB database will delete the results of any previous scheduled test list executions.
-If the already existing results are still necessary, you could drop only the tests and testlists collections.
+If the already existing results are still necessary, you can drop only single collections.

-Download and install the Robo 3T - the official tool for maintaining the MongoDB databases from here.
-Once started, create a connection to the storage database and connect to it - the default values should be sufficient to connect to the TSStorageData databse.
+Download and install the MongoDB Compass tool - the official tool for maintaining the MongoDB databases from here.
+Once started, use the default connection string mongodb://localhost:27017 to connect to the storage database named TSStorageData database.

 Create connection